 I am often asked by growers to help estimate what size heater is needed for a greenhouse or what minimum temperature their high tunnel will reach at a certain outside temperature.
 Below are some tools to help you do this yourself.
 I have presented them in a range of complexity depending on how much you really want to get into the math.
 Enjoy.

-1. SIMPLEST – Online greenhouse heat load calculator. http://www.greenhousemegastore.com/greenhouse_btu_calculator This online calculator allows you to enter the dimensions, construction material and temperatures you are interested in and it estimates the heat (and cooling) load.
+1. SIMPLEST – Use our online high tunnel and greenhouse heat load calculator.
+This online calculator allows you to enter the dimensions, construction material and location you are interested in and it estimates the heater sizing required, determines overall heat load and fuel use, and provides ventilation and circulation sizing information using historical weather information.

 4. HEATING BENCHES, ROOT-ZONE or GROUND – When heating the root zone locally, different heater sizing approaches are needed.
 This is covered well by “Root Zone Heating Systems” in Wilkinson KM, Haase DL, Pinto JR, technical coordinators.
 National Proceedings: Forest and Conservation Nursery Associations—2013.
 Fort Collins (CO): USDA Forest Service, Rocky Mountain Research Station.Proceedings RMRS-P-72.
 62-65.
 Available at: http://www.fs.fed.us/rm/pubs/rmrs_p072.htm.